bugbug-lou/RNN-ATLD-Experiment/README.md

 #### Language Modeling Experiments

-Select model to run in config.py, then run main.py.
+First, run makedata.sh.
+Then select model to run in config.py and run main.py.

 To run the baseline models:
 ```bash